dextercd/NoitaPatcher/packaging/README.txt

 Documentation/

 Contains documentation.
-Open the index.html file in a web browser to browse them or go to https://dexter.döpping.eu/NoitaPatcher/ for the latest version of the docs.
+Open the index.html file in a web browser to browse it or go to https://dexter.döpping.eu/NoitaPatcher/ for the latest version of the docs.